raravena80/ya/README.md

 ## Usage
 ```
-Ya runs commands or copies files or directories,
+Ya runs a command or copies files or directories,
 across multiple servers, using SSH or SCP

 Usage: